 The target customers were third-world nations, the "XT" standing for "Export Tropic"; it was promoted for training, light strike, reconnaissance, liaison, and target-tug roles.
 A dedicated reconnaissance version was considered, featuring the Sk 60C camera nose and twin fairings for side-looking airborne radar (SLAR) on each side of the fuselage, giving its nose something of the appearance of a sled.

 Austria ordered 20 SAAB 105XT machines with the designation of "SAAB 105OE" ("OE" for "Oesterreich / Austria") in 1968, and then bought 20 more in 1969, for a total of 40.
 Initial deliveries were in 1970 and were completed in 1972.
 They replaced old SAAB 29 Tunnan fighters in Austrian service, and were tasked with the reconnaissance, close support, and air defense missions.
 The J85 engines were a big plus, since Austria is a generally Alpine country and more thrust was needed for high-altitude takeoffs.
+A dozen are to be retained in service to 2020, mostly focused on the surveillance mission.

 For the reconnaissance mission, the SAAB 105OE could carry a Vinten film camera pod, built specifically for Austrian service, with one forward and four downward/oblique cameras, under the left wing, plus a photoflash pod under the right wing.
 For the strike mission, the SAAB 105OE carried unguided rockets, which were apparently the weapon used for the air defense role as well.
 Some sources claim they carried Sidewinder AAMs, but other sources indicate that Austria was restricted by treaty from using guided AAMs until after the fall of the Soviet Union.

 SAAB flew a demonstrator for another improved SAAB 105XT variant, the "SAAB 105G", updating the SAAB 105 second prototype / SAAB 105XT demonstrator to this standard in 1972.
-It was essentially the SAAB 105XT with a comprehensive navigation-attack system, featuring the SAAB BT9R system, a rolling-map display, an inertial navigation system, and an air data computer.
+It was essentially the SAAB 105XT with a comprehensive navigation-attack system -- featuring the SAAB BT9R system, a rolling-map display, an inertial navigation system, and an air data computer.
 There were no takers, but the SAAB 105G demonstrator kept on flying in the test and trials role until it was finally retired in 1992.
 In the mid-1970s, SAAB proposed yet another SAAB 105XT demonstrator, the "SAAB 105S" for a Finnish trainer requirement, but the Finns decided to buy the BAE Hawk instead.BACK_TO_TOP

 * Following the introduction of the SAAB 105 / Sk 60, SAAB took something of a step backward and developed another piston trainer -- or maybe "sort of" developed "sort of" a trainer would be more correct to say, the story being complicated.

 It started in the late 1950s, when aircraft designer Bjoern Andreasson, then working for Convair in the US, developed as a "garage job" a two-seat lightplane, the "BA-7", which performed its first flight on 10 October 1958.
 It was a tidy little aircraft, with a slightly forward-swept high-mounted strut-braced wings, fixed tricycle landing gear, and a glass-roofed cockpit that provided a good field of view.
 The tail arrangement was conventional in appearance, though originally all three tail surfaces had been "all moving"; the all-moving tailfin was later abandoned in favor of a fixed tailfin with rudder.
-The aircraft was powered by a Continental A75 flat-four air-cooled engine providing 56 kW (75 HP) driving a two-bladed variable-pitch prop.
+The aircraft was powered by a Continental A75 flat-four air-cooled engine providing 56 kW (75 HP), driving a two-bladed variable-pitch prop.

 Andreasson had worked in the Swedish aircraft industry during the war, and in 1960 he returned home to Sweden to work for AB Malmoe FlygIndustri (MFI), a successor organization to that which had employed him earlier, working to help put an improved version of the BA-7 into production as the "MFI-9 Junior".
 Trials began in May 1961, leading to the flight of the first production aircraft on 9 August 1962, featuring a larger cockpit and a Continental O-200-A flat-four air-cooled piston engine providing 75 kW (100 HP).